Samghoslya/Frank-Wolfe-Dijkestra-Algorithm/README.md

 **Steps:**
 * Run Frank_Wolfe_and_Dijkestra.py
-* It will first run the Frank Wolfe Algorithm and compute the equilibrium travel times and flows for all links on the principle of Wardrop's First and second principal
+* It will first run the Frank Wolfe Algorithm and compute the equilibrium travel times and flows for all links on Wardrop's First and second principal
-* Later it will run Dijkestra algorithm to find the shortest path route and travel times from each origin to destination
+* After it will run Dijkestra algorithm to find the shortest path routes and travel times from each origin to each destination